comit-network/RFCs/RFC-001-BAM.md

 Therefore, careful thought should be put into the design of and use of the `MUST understand` variant of a header to make this failure case as rare as possible.
 In particular, nodes should never send a `RESPONSE` that contains a `MUST understand` header without them having confidence that the receiving node will understand it.
 Usually, this can be derived from the `REQUEST` that is sent by a node.

+###### Body

+The structure of the `body` of a REQUEST is entirely up to the application protocol that is defined through the REQUEST `type`.
+Similar to HTTP, application protocols MAY include some kind of 'Content-Type' in the headers in order to describe the encoding of the body.
+When designing an application protocol, it is common to overcome the question of whether a specific piece of data should be encoded as a header or be represented in the body.
+The rule of thumb here is that implementations should be able to parse all headers orthogonally.
+Hence, the structure/possible values of one header SHOULD NOT depend on those of other headers.
+All data that cannot be represented in that way can be put into the `body`.
+Implementations can then first parse the set of headers and from there determine, what the expected shape of the `body` is in order to continue parsing.

 ### Headers